Feedback, compliments and complaints policy

 Learning from complaints

-Our customers’ opinions are really important to us.
+Our customers’ opinions are important to us.
 We are open to learning from complaints and using them to improve our services.
 We record compliments, complaints and concerns on our corporate complaints management system.
 We provide information about complaints to senior managers across the council.
-We also track the learning and changes made as a result of complaints.
+We also track the learning and changes made because of complaints.

 An annual report will be drafted at the end of each financial year summarising compliments and complaints received throughout the year.
-The report will identify trends and highlight any action taken as a result of feedback given.
+The report will identify trends and highlight any action taken because of feedback given.
 The annual report will be signed off by senior officers and members of the council and will be published on our web pages.

 Complaints about commissioned services